wyrde/wyrde-comfyui-workflows/basics/building-up/README.md

 * now imagine coming back to the workflow a month later or...
 * looking at another person's workflow.
 * running reroutes, color coding, and keeping things tidy helps considerably!
 * besides, using stable diffusion is about making pretty pictures.
-I like to make pretty workflows, too!
+Let's make pretty workflows, too!

 ## Expanding on Fixing
 (Still writing this too)